Beam Maps of the Canadian Hydrogen Intensity Mapping Experiment (CHIME) Measured with a Drone: DATA PROCESSING

 \subsection{Available Datasets}

 Comparisons are possible between three independent data sets (a) Drone measurements; (b) Solar measurements; and (c) Holography measurements.
-The overlap between these data sources can be seen in TelX/TelY coordinates in Figure~\ref{overlap}.
-In the drone flights described above, because each feed will map to a different declination, the flights mapped out declinations between 10$^{\circ}$ to 20$^{\circ}$ DEC and hour angles between -15$^{\circ}$ +15$^{\circ}$ HA.
-The drone data declination range overlaps with a portion of the data acquired during solar transits to map the CHIME beam shape, which range from -23$^{\circ}$ to +23$^{\circ}$ DEC.
-The drone data also overlaps with one source measured via holography, Virgo A at +12$^{\circ}$ DEC.
-All three data sets overlap at TelY $\sim-0.6$ which corresponds to a declination of $\sim 12^{\circ}$.
+The overlap between these data sources can be seen in TelX/TelY coordinates in Figure~\ref{overlap} and given in Table~\ref{tab:surveyparams}.
+In the drone flights described above, because each feed will map to a different angle, the single East-West flight maps to a range of TelY values.
+As can be seen, the drone data overlaps the solar transit data and with one source measured via holography, Virgo A. All three data sets overlap at TelY $\sim-0.6$ which corresponds to a declination of $\sim 12^{\circ}$ in astronomical coordinates.

 The drone data presented here are the first eigenmode (from the decomposition described in Section \ref{sec:config}) for each feed on Cylinder C, and are measured in the near-field of CHIME.
-The solar data products are averages of cross-correlation visibilities of feeds within 10\,m of each other, restricted to pairs of feeds within the same cylinder (intracylinder cross-correlations with B$\le$10\,m).
-The 10\,m distance was chosen so that the feed spacing does not resolve the solar power away, and so are an estimate for the average primary beam, averaged across all feeds and cylinders.
-The holography data directly measures the far-field primary beam of each CHIME feed, and so feeds in Cylinder C can be selected and compared with the drone data.
+As described in\cite{dallassolar}, the solar data products are averages of cross-correlation visibilities of feeds within 10\,m of each other, restricted to pairs of feeds within the same cylinder (intracylinder cross-correlations with baseline distances $\le$10\,m).
+These short baselines retain the solar signal, allowing an estimate for the CHIME primary beam averaged across all feeds and cylinders.
+The holography data\cite{Redaholography} directly measures the far-field primary beam of each CHIME feed, and so feeds in Cylinder C can be selected and compared with the drone data.
 The holography data can also be processed with the same averaging methods used for the solar data for more direct comparisons across those two datasets.
 The parameter space spanned by these three data sets is given in Table \ref{tab:surveyparams}.